 Heuser is a storyteller, crafting emotional journeys for listeners, but his stories go beyond words to things only music can speak to.
 His over 70 compositions range from exuberant orchestral works to intimate chamber pieces.
 His most characteristic works are rhythmically active, strongly melodic, and often deal with extremes of tempo, dynamics and register.
 Just as a painter fills space, a composer fills time, and it is Heuserís goal to lead the listener through the time his music occupies in a way that is compelling and moving.

 Heuser's music has been performed by various groups and individuals and on festivals and conferences throughout the United States and abroad.
-He has received commissions from such ensembles as the San Antonio Symphony, the New York Youth Symphony, the SOLI Chamber Ensemble, and the Texas Music Festival Orchestra, and grants from ASCAP, the American Music Center, and the Artist Foundation of San Antonio.
-Heuser has won the 2007 Columbia Orchestra American Composer Competition, the 2006 Fauxharmonic Orchestra Composition Contest, and, most recently, the New England String Quartet's 2011 International Composition Competition.
+He has received commissions from such ensembles as the San Antonio Symphony, the New York Youth Symphony, the SOLI Chamber Ensemble, the Indiana University New Music Ensemble, and the Texas Music Festival Orchestra, and grants from ASCAP, the American Music Center, and the Artist Foundation of San Antonio.
+Heuser's music has won various awards, including the Columbia Orchestra American Composer Competition, the Fauxharmonic Orchestra Composition Contest, and the New England String Quartet's International Composition Competition.

 Heuserís music is published by Non Sequitur Music, and works of his can be found on recordings on the Albany Records (Cauldron and Not here, but there), Capstone (Still Life With Fruit), and Equilibrium (Deep Blue Spiral) labels.
 Heuser is also a founding member of the Composers Alliance of San Antoino (CASA).